-Cavaliers acquire Kyle Korver, complete trade with Hawks
+Sure shot: Cavs acquire Korver, complete deal with Hawks

-CLEVELAND (AP) — Kyle Korver has joined the Cleveland Cavaliers, who acquired one of the NBA’s best 3-point shooters in a trade from Atlanta.
+CLEVELAND (AP) — The defending NBA champions just got a whole lot tougher to stop.

+Two days after agreeing to the deal, the Cleveland Cavaliers completed a trade with Atlanta for Kyle Korver, one of the league’s best 3-point shooters, who will be able to spot up on the perimeter and wait for LeBron James to pass him the ball.

-The Cavs sent forward Mike Dunleavy, guard Mo Williams, cash and a protected future first-round draft pick to the Hawks for Korver, who gives the NBA champions another offensive weapon.
-The trade was agreed upon Thursday and completed Saturday.
+The Cavs sent forward Mike Dunleavy, guard Mo Williams, cash and a protected future first-round draft pick to the Hawks for Korver, a 14-year veteran whose ability to come off screens and deep range challenges defenses.

-The 35-year-old Korver will help Cleveland offset the loss of J.R.
-Smith, who will be out until April after having thumb surgery.
-The 6-foot-7 Korver is a career 43 percent from 3-point range and also has plenty of postseason experience.
+“It adds another dynamic piece to our team,” James said.
+“Hell of a sharp shooter and just a great guy.
+Great professional, as you’ve seen over his career.
+A guy that’s played at a high level for a long time, has championship aspirations.
+And, he has another rocket launcher.”

 Most Read Stories